alibaba/opentelemetry-go-auto-instrumentation/docs/how-it-works.md

 - InstStructRule: Modify a struct by adding a new field.
 - InstFileRule: Add a new file to participate in the original compilation process.

-The `-toolexec` parameter is the core of automatic instrumentation.
-It is used to intercept the regular build process and replace it with user-defined tools, allowing developers more flexibility in customizing the build process.
-The **otel-go-auto-instrumentation** invoked here is the automatic instrumentation tool, which leads to the second stage: code injection, i.e. Instrument.
+Once all the preprocessing is complete, `go build -toolexec otel-go-auto-instrumentation cmd/app` is called for compilation.
+The `-toolexec` parameter is the core of our automatic instrumentation, used to intercept the conventional build process and replace it with a user-defined tool, allowing developers to customize the build process more flexibly.
+Here, `otel-go-auto-instrumentation` is the automatic instrumentation tool, which brings us to the Instrument phase.

 ## Instrument
-Based on the rules, trampoline code is inserted into the target functions, compilation parameters are modified, and then the `go build cmd/app` command is invoked for compilation.
-Trampoline code (Trampoline Jump) is essentially a complex If-statement.
-Through it, instrumentation code can be inserted at the entry and exit points of the target function, enabling the collection of monitoring data.
+During this phase, trampoline code is inserted into target functions based on the rules.
+Trampoline code is essentially a complex *If-statement* that allows the insertion of monitoring code at the entry and exit points of the target function, enabling the collection of monitoring data.
+Additionally, several optimizations are performed at the AST level to minimize the extra performance overhead of the trampoline code and optimize code execution efficiency.

+After these steps are completed, the tool modifies the compilation parameters and then calls `go build cmd/app` for normal compilation, as described earlier.

 # `net/http` example
 First, we classify the following three types of functions: *RawFunc*, *TrampolineFunc*, *HookFunc*.
 RawFunc is the original function that needs to be injected.
 TrampolineFunc is the trampoline function.
 HookFunc is onEnter/onExit functions that need to be inserted at the entry and exit points of the original function as probe code.
 RawFunc jumps to TrampolineFunc via the inserted trampoline code, then TrampolineFunc constructs the context, prepares the error recovery handling, and finally jumps to HookFunc to execute the probe code.